compulim/web-speech-cognitive-services/README.md

 </html>
 ```

-> Since we do not host the bundle, you should always use [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to protect its integrity when loading from a third-party CDN.
+> We do not host the bundle.
+You should always use [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) to protect bundle integrity when loading from a third-party CDN.

 ## Install from NPM